Tiger15cub/Sirius-skies/README.md

 ### Known Bugs

-- failing to logging in.
+- failing to logging in (11.31).
-- query profile error
+- query profile error (11.31)
-- getting logged at select game mode
+- getting logged at select game mode (11.31)
-- cloudstorage not working at times
+- cloudstorage not working at times (11.31)
-- ClientQuestLogin error
 - XMPP not connecting at times
 - Not auto logging you in after first login.